dpapathanasiou/spring-webflux/README.md

 The `--detach` command runs the container in the background.

 The `--publish` command routes traffic from the external port to where the application expects it internally; in this case those are both 8080, but this could also be used to pick a different external value.

+See the [container run](https://docs.docker.com/engine/reference/commandline/container_run/) reference for more options.

 While the container is running, a visit to `http://localhost:8080/weather/40.7688/-73.9898` produces the same table of results.